KL2001/flashforge_adventurer5m/README.md

 ## Usage

-After installation, the FlashForge Adventurer 5M PRO integration will appear in the Home Assistant UI.
+After installation, the FlashForge Adventurer 5M Pro integration will appear in the Home Assistant UI.
 You can manage your 3D printer through the available entities, including sensors and camera feed.

-- Monitor Status: Check the printer's current status, temperature readings, and more.
+- **Monitor Status:** Check the printer's current status, temperature readings, and more.
-- Camera Feed: View a live stream from the printer's webcam directly within Home Assistant.
+- **Camera Feed:** View a live stream from the printer's webcam directly within Home Assistant.
+- **Printer Controls:** Use Home Assistant services to start, pause, cancel prints, and toggle the printer's LED light.

 ## Troubleshooting